irmen/prog8/docs/source/variables.rst

 Strings (without encoding prefix) will be encoded (translated from ASCII/UTF-8) into bytes via the *default encoding* for the target platform.
 On the CBM machines, this is CBM PETSCII.

-Strings in the default encoding are stored in the machine's default character encoding (which is PETSCII on the CBM machines).
+Strings without an encoding prefix are stored in the machine's default character encoding (which is PETSCII on the CBM machines, but can be something else on other targets).
-You can choose to store it in another encodings such as ``sc`` (screencodes) or ``iso`` (iso-8859-15).
+There are ways to change the encoding: prefix the string with an encoding name, or use the ``%encoding`` directive to change it for the whole file at once.
 Here are examples of the possible encodings:

     - ``"hello"``   a string translated into the default character encoding (PETSCII on the CBM machines)
     - ``petscii:"hello"``               string in CBM PETSCII encoding